Upcoming offerings

 Catalog description

-This course will examine historical and contemporary barriers to and opportunities for women’s leadership in a variety of contexts, including professions and public service.
-It will examine theories of women’s leadership, gender differences in leadership styles, and the perceptions and expectations about women’s leadership.
+An intersectional approach to understanding gender and leadership as it relates to women from various races, ethnicities, gender identities, sexual orientations and abilities.
+Theories of women’s leadership, barriers and opportunities, gendered leadership styles, and the perceptions and expectations about women’s leadership.
 Multiple perspectives of women’s leadership will be highlighted through lectures, readings, videos, guest speakers and group work.